MS269/bread-collection/README.md

 ## Admin

 - [ ] Style AddBakery select(mobile) and checkbox(mobile)
-- [ ] Show all bakeries and Notify visitOrNot
+- [ ] Show all bakeries and Notify visitCheck
 - [ ] Modify the visitOrder with drag
-- [ ] Initialize visited and visitOrNot
+- [ ] Initialize visited and visitCheck
 - [ ] Initialize all chat

 ## Home